kallaway/100-days-of-code/r1-java-log.md

 **R1D8 - January 16th, 2021**
 Finished the final project of the course and ended with Section 23rd.
 Really excited to keep moving forward.
 Started with the second part of the course, learned a new thing about variable arguments (varargs) in a method.

+**R1D9 - January 23rd, 2021**
+Completed Section 25 about Enumerations in Java and how to created Enums with parameters and methods.

+**R1D10 - January 24th, 2021**
+Completed section 26, about static and non-static initialization blocks in Java.
+Completed section 27 about forEach in Java for primitives and Object arrays.
+Completed Section 28 about Autoboxing and Unboxing in Java, also talked about Wrapped classes for primitive data types.